 Adopt a Shark

 They may not be cute and cuddly, but sharks add beauty and diversity to our planet’s oceans.
-Many populations of sharks are in great decline and need immediate scientific and conservation attention.
+Many populations of sharks are declining and would benefit from scientific and conservation attention.
 However, researching these apex predators is neither easy nor cheap.
-To ensure SRC’s tracking studies of sharks continue, please consider adopting a shark!
+To ensure SRC’s tracking studies of sharks can continue, please consider adopting a shark!

 Individuals, corporate groups, classes and entire schools are welcome to collectively adopt sharks.
-What a way to enrich your educational experience!
+We’re grateful for your support for our research!

 Figure (above): SRC Graduate student Robbie Roemer performs surgery on a juvenile bull shark to insert an acoustic tag.
 Each acoustic tag is the size of an AA battery, and “pings” to communicate with receivers when within a range of 600m.
 The presence of acoustically tagged sharks within our receiver array is used to determine habitat use and movements patterns.